 There are four local history groups, each of which has a slightly different approach to active participation in local history research.
 A group may focus on particular time periods in local history, or arrange study around particular local historical themes, such as education, transport or crime.
 Typically, members of a group research topics which interest them and then make short presentations to their group.
 In addition to these indoor activities, groups also often make visits to local sites of historical interest, particularly during the summer months.

-There are two history groups, one studies English history and the other World History, identifying a particular period for their study.
+The two history groups study English history, identifying a particular period for study.
 All group members research the background to the period and then, within this framework, group members explore topics which are of particular interest to them, such as social history, the theatre or the arts.
 Past topics have included costumes and notable women of the period.

 This small group meets monthly and studies particular topics of agreed interest.